-The property is situated in a semi rural location on the outskirts of Alves.
-Surrounding properties are of differing age and character.
-There are limited amenities available in the nearby villages of Alves and Kinloss, however a wider range of facilities can be found in the towns of Elgin and Forres.
+The property is situated in the semi-rural village of Carron, on the outskirts of Aberlour.
+Surrounding properties are of similar age and character.
+There are limited amenities nearby however a wider range of amenities and facilities can be found in the towns of Aberlour and Elgin.